anonymous-submission12/How-well-will-LLMs-perform-in-graph-layout-tasks-/README.md

-This project provides supplementary materials of the manuscript "How well will LLMs perform in graph layout tasks?".
+This project provides supplementary materials of the manuscript "How Well Will LLMs Perform for Graph Layout Tasks?".

 The materials include the original data, code and LLMs' outputs.